 Which Protease?
 There are lots of different proteases one could use, and lots of different ways of doing this.
 Ideally, one would find a protease that gives a large, stable fragment on overnight protease exposure, then use some analytical tools to work out what part of the protein chain you have; and make that construct.

-How do I do this in C3?
 A much quicker way of testing the method is available in C3 – we have lyophilised 10 µg of protease into our standard PCR tubes.
 When we come to run a sample, we add it to a pre-treated PCR tube, and set up as usual (simply type this into the comments section of the batchload wizard).
 The lyophilised protease re-dissolves, and slowly chews away at floppy bits of the sample while waiting for crystallization.
 We have three different proteases available:

 Reference: Dong, Aiping, et al. In situ proteolysis for protein crystallization and structure determination.
 Nature Methods 4.12 (2007): 1019-1021.